groupdocs/docs.groupdocs.com/content/signature-net/release-notes/release-notes-2019/groupdocs.signature-for-.net-19.1-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Signature for .NET 19.1.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Signature for .NET 19.1.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Signature which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1.  **New public class ImageMetadataSignatureOptions **was added to support Metadata signatures for Image Documents**. **Image Metadata signatures are based on Exchangeable image file format (Exif) specification.
 The Exif data references are specified standard and custom image properties of various type of data.
 Current version starts to support adding exit metadata signatures.
 Please read Exif tags specifications carefully to ensure when using different metadata identifiers that could be reserved for standard Exif tag properties.

     **ImagesMetadataSignOptions class properties**

+    ```csharp
     /// <summary>
     /// Represents the Metadata Signature Options for Image Documents.
     /// </summary>